-Entropy values may be calculated for the vector fields using the motion encoding method of H.263.
-The entropy values specified here are the number of bits per vector needed for lossless encoding, as specified by Rijkse [1996].
-Entropy is a natural measure of vector field smoothness, as smoother vector fields are inherently more compressible.
+Instead, entropy values may be estimated for the vector fields using the motion encoding method of H.263.
+This gives the number of bits per vector needed for loss-less encoding, as specified by Rijkse [1996].
+This is a good estimate of the entropy of a a vector field, and is referred to as field entropy from here onwards.